yiisoft/yii2/docs/guide/helper-html.md

 Options are used in many methods of the Html helper and various widgets.
 In all these cases there is some extra handling to know about:

-- If a value is null, the corresponding attribute will not be rendered.
+- If a value is `null`, the corresponding attribute will not be rendered.
 - Attributes whose values are of boolean type will be treated as [boolean attributes](http://www.w3.org/TR/html5/infrastructure.html#boolean-attributes).
 - The values of attributes will be HTML-encoded using [[yii\helpers\Html::encode()|Html::encode()]].